 Professor Beal earned a J.D. from William Mitchell College of Law in 1979 after receiving a B.A. in 1975 from St. Olaf College.
 After graduation, he was a civil trial lawyer for three years in St. Paul, Minn., at Murnane, Brandt .
 Professor Beal then earned a LL.M. at Temple University School of Law in Philadelphia, Penn.
 In 1983, he joined the faculty at Baylor Law.

 In 1991, he was honored by the State Bar of Texas Administrative and Public Law Council for writing the Outstanding Administrative Law Review Article and in 1994, Baylor University conferred upon him the award of Outstanding Research Professor.
 In 1997, he completed a treatise, Texas Administrative Practice and Procedure, which is considered the "bible" of Texas administrative law.
 He also has served as Editor-in-Chief of the General Practice Digest of the General Practice, Solo and Small Firm Section of the State Bar of Texas for the last 25 years.
 He has also been the contributing editor for Texas Administrative Law for 25 years.

-Professor Beal is an avid jogger and recently ran in the infamous Bay to Breakers race in San Francisco.
-He also enjoys reading, PBS Mysteries and Masterpiece Theatre, classical music, art and foreign films and model railroading.
+He enjoys reading, PBS Mysteries and Masterpiece Theatre, classical music, art and foreign films and model railroading.